Original air date: 2/22/2002 (produced in 2001)

 - Grave Humor: The graveyard Mr. Krabs goes to is full of such graves, starting with the one that reads "Here lies Squidward's Hopes and Dreams".
 Later he sees one that reads "Stupid", next to one that reads "I'm with Stupid".

 - Here We Go Again!: After Krabs finds out the soda hat is worthless, SpongeBob walks by with a clapping hat, which the others now consider valuable and go after him.

 - Hypocritical Humor: Squidward calling Mr. Krabs "a baby" at the end of the episode.

-- Insult Backfire: In a strategy to manipulate SpongeBob into giving back the hat, Mr. Krabs insults SpongeBob that hat makes him look like a girl.
+- Insult Backfire: In a strategy to manipulate SpongeBob into giving back the hat, Mr. Krabs insults SpongeBob by telling him that the hat makes him look like a girl.
 SpongeBob takes that as a compliment.SpongeBob: Am I a pretty girl?

 - In-Universe Factoid Failure: When trying to proclaim that the umbrella full of holes is an antique that belonged to a queen, Mr. Krabs uses a country that has a Federal Constitution instead of a Monarchy.

 - Ironic Echo: When Mr. Krabs goes to the graveyard, he sees Squidward giving flowers to a grave dedicated to his "hopes and dreams".
 He flat out calls him a baby.
 At the end of the episode, Mr. Krabs breaks down into tears after losing his chance at fortune.
 Squidward walks by and calls him a baby.

 - Leaning Tower of Mooks: Several skeletal mooks do this in the scene where Mr. Krabs tries to steal the soda drink hat.
 He easily destroys them in one swipe.

 - Little Known Facts: "Remember, licking doorknobs is illegal on other planets".